Section Navigation

 Section A, which covers all areas of the framework but is assessed on TV (Crime Drama – Luther and the Sweeny)

-Section B, which covers all areas of the framework but is assessed on Music Videos and Online Media (Lizzo, Bruno Mars and TLC)
+Section B, which covers all areas of the framework but is assessed on Music Videos and Online Media (Taylor Swift, Justin Bieber and TLC)

 The NEA is worth 30% and completed in lessons and at home over a term.
 Students are given a brief and asked to produce a media product that fits the brief and constructs representations of a group.
 This is usually a magazine cover and double page spread.
 Students research, take photos and then use specific programmes on computer to design their product